Joining the pension

-The lifetime allowance, which is set by the Government, is the total value of pension savings you can normally have in all your pension plans without paying a tax penalty.
+The lifetime allowance, which is set by the Government, is the total value of pension savings you can normally take from all your pension plans without paying a tax penalty.

-If you’ve saved more than that, the excess may be subject to 55% tax if you take it as a lump sum - or 25% if you take it as pension income.
+If you’ve saved more than that, the excess may be subject to 55% tax if you take it as a lump sum - or 25% if you take it as pension income plus tax.